10 of the Best Duos of All Time in NHL History

 These two may not stay in this position for very long, as they are the only active pair on the list.
 From 2006-07 on, the pair of Sidney Crosby and Evgeni Malkin have been terrifying opposing teams.

 Prior to both players being on the team, the Penguins had not made the playoffs in four straight seasons.
-Enter Crosby and Malkin, and they have made the postseason 13 straight seasons – and counting.
-That includes four trips to the Stanley Cup Final, winning three Cups.
-The four trips to the Final is the most of any team since they’ve been in the league.
+Enter Crosby and Malkin, and they made the postseason 16 straight seasons.
+That included four trips to the Stanley Cup Final, winning three Cups.
+The four trips to the Final are the most of any team since they’ve been in the league.
 Plus, their back-to-back Cups in 2016 and 2017 was the first time a team repeated as the winner since the Detroit Red Wings in 1997 and 1998.

 What is most impressive about this duo, is that their time isn’t over.
 The two are still pushing forward with the Penguins and the competition between them to be better continues to drive them.